EvictionLab/eviction-lab-website/content/updates/research/2023-eviction-filing-patterns/index.md

   autoGenLegend="true"
 %}}

 The eviction crisis weighs most heavily on Black renters.
-Despite making up only 28% of renters, half of eviction filings are against Black individuals in these areas.
+Despite making up only 31% of renters, nearly half of eviction filings are against Black individuals in these areas.
 By contrast, all other racial/ethnic groups see an underrepresentation when it comes to eviction filings.

 Eviction filings are not always one-time events; {{< smartlink "a significant share of eviction cases are repeated, serial filings against the same households at the same addresses" "https://evictionlab.org/serial-eviction-filings/" >}}.
 That remains true after the pandemic.
 In most of the ETS sites, we are able to identify these repeated cases and calculate serial eviction filing rates: the share of unique households that were filed against repeatedly within the last two years.
 In Figure 4 we plot serial eviction filing rates in 2023 for all available cities.